 Shadow Impact Study

 The owner has completed a Shadow Impact Study in addition to the Urban Design Report.
-Staff have reviewed the study and are satisfied the shadow study meets the City's requirements, with respect to shadow impacts, as noted in the City of Kitchener Urban Design Manual.
+Staff have reviewed the study and are satisfied the shadow study meets the requirements outlined in the City of Kitchener Urban Design Manual.